-- 1. This is an excellent example of an Asian individual.
-It may be appropriate to utilize this specimen as a discussion piece around the concept of sex determination in the context of racial variation. - a.
+- 1. This is a very good example of a Black female skull.
+It could serve as a useful discussion piece for the topic of 'sex determination' in the context of significant racial variation. - a.
 The concept of race assessment is controversial.
 It may be worthwhile to review the varying schools of thought on this issue.
 Short summaries from the perspective of the forensic anthropologist[2] and forensic pathologist[3] are readily available. - b.
 In many circumstances, the skull alone will allow an investigator to correctly determine sex.[4]
 However, the findings in the skull should never be treated in isolation; rather, they should be incorporated into your 'whole case' database.
 This database should include information obtained from all other aspects of the case.
 From an osteologic perspective, this includes (importantly) the bones of the pelvis. - 2.
-It may be appropriate to discuss the concept of sutural complexity in terms of race determination. - 3.
 Age assessment of skeletal remains is best done in the context of the entire skeleton.
 Assessment of the degree of suture closure can be used with some degree of success[1]; however, there is tremendous variability in the degree of closure process.
-Students must be cautioned that statistical data is based on populations, and may not necessarily be reflective of reality in an individual.
+Students must be cautioned that statistical data is based on populations, and may not necessarily be reflective of reality in an individual. - 3.
+It is not uncommon to identify remote fractures of one or more styloid processes.
+It may be appropriate to discuss the possible etiologies of such a finding as well as the rather dramatic variations that can occur in the anatomy of the stylohyoid chain.
+It may also be appropriate to discuss Eagle syndrome. - 4.
+For the traumatic version of this skull (multiple gunshot wounds), see BC-202.